SomeGuyWhoLovesCoding/Zenith-FNF-Public/readme.md

 **WARNING 2: I'll be doing some weird stuff with code to get maximum performance.**

 **So, if some stuff gets vile and causes a crash, undo what you've changed.
-The commits can be reverted in the repository if you are actually contribute to this project.**
+The commits can be reverted in the repository if you actually contribute to this project.**

 **Also, we recommend you to use Haxe 4.2+.
 (Read the description of the Emitter haxelib)**